Post – Why I’m Rejoicing in the Death of the Suit

 (Photo by Kim Kulish/Corbis via Getty Images)

-Although I do not share this view that thinking about the best way to present yourself to the world is a waste of time, I cannot help but think that abandoning this dress code from another time is progress .
+Although I do not share the view that thinking about the best way to present yourself to the world is a waste of time, I cannot help but think that abandoning this dress code from another time is progress .

 However, it is a lesser evil.
 Because if the office suit is dead, the suit itself is not!